• Project Summary

 • Project History

-Laramide has disclosed that it holds several regulatory clearances in connection with the Church Rock Project, including: (a) a final environmental impact statement prepared by the United States Nuclear Regulatory Commission (the "NRC") in connection with the United States Bureau of Land Management and the United States Bureau of Indian Affairs, dated February of 1997; (b) a radioactive materials license from the NRC, issued in 1998 and amended in 2006 and in "timely renewal"; (c) an aquifer exemption issued by the United States Environmental Protection Agency, dated 1989; and (d) a water rights transfer, approved by the office of the New Mexico State Engineer, dated October 19, 1999.
-The Church Rock Technical Report(1) disclosed additional regulatory clearances necessary for the project, including, among others, a discharge permit / underground injection control permit from the New Mexico Environmental Department and a right-of-way permit from the United States Bureau of Indian Affairs or the Navajo Nation.
+Laramide has disclosed that it holds several regulatory clearances in connection with the Churchrock Project, including: (a) a final Environmental Impact Statement prepared by the NRC in connection with the United States Bureau of Land Management and the United States Bureau of Indian Affairs, dated February of 1997; (b) a radioactive materials licence from the NRC, issued in 1998 and amended in 2006 and in "timely renewal"; (c) an aquifer exemption issued by the United States Environmental Protection Agency (the "EPA"), dated 1989; and (d) a water rights transfer, approved by the office of the New Mexico State Engineer, dated October 19, 1999.
+The Churchrock Technical Report disclosed additional regulatory clearances necessary for the project, including, among others, a discharge permit / underground injection control permit from the New Mexico Environmental Department and a right-of-way permit from the United States Bureau of Indian Affairs or the Navajo Nation.

-Laramide filed the Church Rock Technical Report(1) in November 2017.
-The Church Rock Technical Report(1) included an inferred mineral resource estimate of 50.82 Mlbs of U3O8 (33.88 million short tons or 30.73 million tonnes at a grade of 0.075% U3O8).
+The Churchrock Technical Report included an inferred mineral resource estimate of 50.82 Mlbs of U308 (33.88 million short tons or 30.73 million tonnes at a grade of 0.075% U308).
+The resources have not changed since the previous technical report.

-Mineral Resources – As of November 14, 2017 (100% Basis)
+Mineral Resources – As of February 22, 2023 (100% Basis)

 Measured Indicated Inferred